 - Contesting a will, particularly when an estate plan has been updated under suspicious circumstances.

 These cases can be very complex and can raise considerable emotional issues for the family members involved.
-The support of an experienced attorney can be instrumental in helping clarify the grounds under which probate litigation can be started and empowering the various stakeholders to understand their rights as well as their responsibilities.
-No one should have to go through this process on their own and the support of an attorney can help to clear up many common misconceptions as well as questions.
-Do not hesitate to get help from a lawyer if you find yourself in this situation.
+The support of an experienced probate litigation attorney serving Indiana can be instrumental in helping clarify the grounds under which probate litigation can be started and empowering the various stakeholders to understand their rights as well as their responsibilities.
+No one should have to go through this process on their own and the support of legal counsel can help to clear up many common misconceptions as well as questions.